Bridgewater State University Dana Mohler-Faria Science & Mathematics Center

 LEED NC 2.2 Silver Registered

-Since the Marshall Conant Science Center was built as Bridgewater State University’s home of sciences in 1964, the number of full-time students on campus has increased ten-fold.
+Since the Dana Mohler-Faria Science Center was built as Bridgewater State University’s home of sciences in 1964, the number of full-time students on campus has increased ten-fold.
 Looking to accommodate this growth, as well as new programs, technology and laboratories, Payette proposed an addition/renovation that transforms an outdated building into a state-of-the-art facility and revitalizes the heart of the main campus.
 Major improvements to the existing building and the construction of a new addition significantly improve the campus space outside the building and fundamentally change the way science is studied within.

 The vision is comprised of a single complex that integrates the once scattered biology, chemistry, earth science, geography, physics, math and computer science departments.
 The new integrated and expanded facilities for teaching and research have strengthened the University’s undergraduate science program, provides students with opportunities for experiential learning and undergraduate research and fosters cross-disciplinary collaboration among students and faculty.